 Bias-related behavior may contain elements of harassment.
-For more information concerning situations related to bias focused on personal identities, please visit here.
+For more information concerning situations related to bias focused on personal identities, please visit the BIAS-RELATED BEHAVIOR section.
 Any member of the Simpson community may use the Incident Report via Security's website to report an incident of bias.
 The report will be directed to the VP of Diversity, Equity, and Inclusion and the Dean of Students.
 Once a report is made, the appropriate entity will respond.
 Reports can be made anonymously, however, there may be a limited ability to follow up on anonymous reports.